ATTENTION DEFICIT DISORDER

 if something's true in one sense, it could be true in others--and naturally connects the dots!
 Someone stuck in a concrete (lower order) way of thinking can't do this.
-Their inner process is more childlike, is more childlike, simple or linear.
+Their mental process is more childlike, simple or linear.

-can arise between adult children and their parents, if one is stuck in a concrete level of development, and the other has accomplished capacity in this regard, and frustrating relationship dynamics ensue, because they're literally speaking different languages!
-It can feel
+can arise between adult children and their parents, if one is stuck in a concrete level of development, and the other has acquired the parent's mental/emotional capacity in this regard, and frustrating relationship dynamics ensue, because they're literally speaking different